SaraPetre/u08_caprover_gitlab/README.md

 The files and content can be seen in this repo.

 3. Create CI/CD Variables
-Go to your project page on GitLab, navigate to Settings > CI/CD.
-Then, under Variables add the following variables:
+Go to your project page on GitLab.
+Navigate to Settings > CI/CD.
+In Variables add the following variables:

 - Key : CAPROVER_URL , Value : https://captain.root.domain.com [replace it with your domain]
 - Key : CAPROVER_PASSWORD , Value : mYpAsSwOrD [replace it with your password]